 Experiential learning can be understood as activating your students’ learning by having students experience the application of content in context.
 In some programs – such as nursing, business, or biology – these “activations” are second nature because students have to actively demonstrate their learning of new concepts.
 But in disciplines within the Humanities and Social Sciences – disciplines like history, geography, political science, or anthropology – these activations may seem less natural and even a distraction from students’ learning the content and ideas within a field.

 York’s Teaching Commons has provided many resources to support experiential education in your classroom, such as a template for developing and incorporating Experiential Education and a planning activities worksheet.
 York follows the Kolb’s Experiential Learning model, which involves four steps: experience, reflection, abstraction, and next steps.
 The steps are cyclical, so that next steps should then (re)invite a change and development in one’s approach to the next piece of work.
 York’s Teaching Commons has also provided a planning worksheet for this cycle.
-Thinking of experiential learning as part of your teaching practice can help develop your classroom as a learning space that can support students’ learning over a wide variety of learning styles.
+Thinking of experiential learning as part of your teaching practice can help develop your classroom as a learning space that can support students’ learning over a wide variety of learning styles (Kolb & Kolb, 2005).

 This Instructor’s Guide will assist you in thinking through DHSS assignments by breaking down the process in six steps:

-- Step 4: Provide clear expectations
+- Step 4: Providing clear expectations

 - Step 5: Invite students to engage

-- Step 6: Assess accordingly
+- Step 6: Assessing accordingly

 We hope you find this Instructor’s Guide useful for your teaching practice!